Tree Maintenance and Preservation

 -

 Tree maintenance should begin immediately after a tree is planted.
-In fact, no tree should be planted without a maintenance plan unless the planting taking place in a heavily forested area.
+In fact, no tree should be planted without a maintenance plan unless the planting is taking place in a heavily forested area.
 Proper watering and mulching are fairly simple, but both can damage or kill trees when done improperly.
-The Missouri Department of Conservation has thorough instructions on pruning various types of trees.
-Structural pruning should be done early on in a tree’s life, and is best left to professional, such as arborist certified by the International Society of Arboriculture (ISA).
+Structural pruning should be done early on in a tree’s life, and is best left to professionals, such as arborists certified by the International Society of Arboriculture (ISA).
 ISA’s website has more information on tree care and how to find a certified arborist.

 Tree fertilization is very important to the life of a tree as well.
 Tree fertilization is often done improperly.
 Before putting fertilizer down, a soil test should be administered on the soil.
 University of Missouri Extension and University of Illinois Extension can test soil.